philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Select a visit and verify that display form is working properly by selecting the **>** symbol to view item details.

-    -   Return to the gallery and press **+** in the top right corner to create a new visit.
+    -   Return to the gallery and press **+** in the top right corner to create a new visit by entering an invented name, building, visitor and scheduled dates and clicking the tick icon.
 Verify that edit form contains required columns including visitor, building, and scheduled start and end dates.

     -   Fill in the information and submit.
 Verify that the new record appears in the gallery.
-You may need to scroll down, search or resort the gallery to see new records.
+You may need to scroll down, search or sort the gallery to see new records.

     -   Create and verify at least 2 more visits.